jhg45-ua/Arxiv-Finder/ArXiv App/Documentation.docc/ArXiv App.md

 # ArXiv App

-Una aplicación SwiftUI para explorar y buscar artículos académicos del repositorio ArXiv.
+A SwiftUI application for exploring and searching academic papers from the ArXiv repository.

 @Metadata {
     @PageColor(blue)
 }

-## Descripción General
+## Overview

-La aplicación ArXiv proporciona una interfaz intuitiva para que investigadores y estudiantes descubran, exploren y lean artículos académicos del repositorio de preprints ArXiv.
-Construida con SwiftUI y siguiendo el patrón de arquitectura MVC, ofrece una experiencia de usuario limpia y responsiva optimizada para macOS.
+The ArXiv application provides an intuitive interface for researchers and students to discover, explore, and read academic papers from the ArXiv preprint repository.
+Built with SwiftUI and following the MVC architectural pattern, it offers a clean and responsive user experience optimized for macOS.

-Esta aplicación demuestra las mejores prácticas de desarrollo en SwiftUI, incluyendo:
+This application demonstrates SwiftUI development best practices, including:
-- Arquitectura MVC bien estructurada
+- Well-structured MVC architecture
-- Comunicación asíncrona con APIs externas
+- Asynchronous communication with external APIs
-- Gestión eficiente del estado de la aplicación
+- Efficient application state management
-- Interfaz de usuario adaptativa y accesible
+- Adaptive and accessible user interface

-## Características Principales
+## Key Features

-- **🔍 Búsqueda Inteligente**: Busca artículos por título, autor, palabras clave o categorías específicas
+- **🔍 Smart Search**: Search papers by title, author, keywords, or specific categories
-- **📚 Exploración por Categorías**: Navega por 8 disciplinas académicas principales de ArXiv
+- **📚 Category Exploration**: Browse through 8 main academic disciplines from ArXiv
-- **⭐ Gestión de Favoritos**: Marca artículos como favoritos para acceso rápido y lectura posterior
+- **⭐ Favorites Management**: Mark papers as favorites for quick access and later reading
-- **📄 Vista Detallada**: Visualiza información completa incluyendo resúmenes, autores, fechas y enlaces
+- **📄 Detailed View**: View complete information including abstracts, authors, dates, and links
-- **💾 Persistencia de Datos**: Los favoritos se guardan usando SwiftData y persisten entre sesiones
+- **💾 Data Persistence**: Favorites are saved using SwiftData and persist between sessions
-- **💻 Interfaz Nativa**: Diseño SwiftUI optimizado para macOS con soporte completo para modo oscuro
+- **💻 Native Interface**: SwiftUI design optimized for macOS with full dark mode support
-- **⚡ Rendimiento Optimizado**: Carga asíncrona de datos y gestión eficiente de memoria
+- **⚡ Optimized Performance**: Asynchronous data loading and efficient memory management

-### 🏷️ Categorías Académicas Soportadas
+### 🏷️ Supported Academic Categories

-La aplicación proporciona acceso a las siguientes categorías de ArXiv:
+The application provides access to the following ArXiv categories:

 - **💻 Computer Science** (`cs`) - Ciencias de la Computación
 - **🔢 Mathematics** (`math`) - Matemáticas